-Topics: Business Combinations (Topic 805), Fair Value Measurement (Topic 820), FASB, FASB Accounting Standards Codification, Financial Accounting Standards Board "FASB", Infrastructure, Proposed Accounting Standards Update, Stock Compensation (Topic 718), U.S. GAAP
+Topics: Business Combinations (Topic 805), Fair Value Measurement (Topic 820), FASB, FASB Accounting Standards Codification, Financial Accounting Standards Board "FASB", Income Taxes, Proposed Accounting Standards Update, Stock Compensation (Topic 718), U.S. GAAP

 FASB Proposes Amendments to Financial Instruments and Leases

 Last week, the Financial Accounting Standards Board (“FASB”) issued a proposed Accounting Standards Update (“ASU”), Technical Corrections and Improvements to Recently Issued Standards: I. Accounting Standards Update No. 2016-01, Financial Instruments—Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities and II.
 Accounting Standards Update No. 2016-02, Leases (Topic 842).
 The proposed changes address the following areas: Equity Securities without a Readily Determinable Fair Value—Discontinuation.
 The proposed amendment allows a company measuring an equity security using the measurement alternative to change to a fair value method in agreement with Topic 820, Fair Value Measurement.
 Equity Securities without a.
 Read More.